 The truth behind H.H.
 Holmes: legend or murderer of 200?

-Englewood, Chicago, Illinois, USA - Herman Webster Mudgett, better known as H.H.
+Herman Webster Mudgett, better known as H.H.
 Holmes, is often referred to as America's first serial killer.
-The notorious "Murder Castle" in Chicago is considered an unimaginable atrocities that made Holmes the central figure of many horror stories.
-However, as Vol.at reported , many myths are based on his crimes on exaggerations.
-In his book "H.H.
-Holmes: The True History of the White City Devil", author Adam Selzer clarifies that the current representations are often exaggerated.
-Although Holmes was convicted of nine murders, some stories of up to 200 victims whisper.
-However, most of these alleged deaths were people whom he knew as part of his fraud.
+The infamous “Murder Castle” in Chicago is considered a place of unimaginable atrocities that made Holmes the central figure of many horror stories.
+However, how VOL.AT reported, many myths about his crimes are based on exaggerations.
+In his book “H.H.
+Holmes: The True History of the White City Devil,” author Adam Selzer makes it clear that current depictions are often exaggerated.
+Although Holmes was convicted of nine murders, some whisper stories of up to 200 victims.
+However, most of these alleged deaths were people he knew as part of his scams.

-Holmes, a charismatic fraudster, built the famous "Murder Castle", a confused building that was supposedly equipped with secret rooms and traps in which he kept his victims captive.
-During this horror of history.com , historians believe that many of the details described are exaggerated or even invented.
-The "Murder Castle" was built during the world exhibition in 1893, which attracted an unspeakable number of visitors to Chicago.
-The high -gloss reports on affiliated case doors and creepy basement systems that served to destroy the victims are often the result of exaggerated Yellow Journalism.
+A charismatic con man, Holmes built the famous “Murder Castle,” a convoluted structure reputedly equipped with secret rooms and traps in which he imprisoned his victims.
+During this horror of History.com presented as sensational reporting, historians believe that many of the details described are exaggerated or even fabricated.
+The “Murder Castle” was built during the 1893 World’s Fair, which attracted an incredible number of visitors to Chicago.
+The glossy reports about attached trap doors and creepy cellars used to destroy victims are often the result of exaggerated yellow journalism.

 The end of the murderer myth

-1896 Holmes was executed because of the murder of Benjamin Pitezel.
-However, the rumors about his rule over the "Murder Castle" did not end with his execution.
-It was even speculated that he could have staged his execution.
-In 2017, his descendants requested DNA tests to his remains, which finally confirmed that the bones were actually part of him.
-The place of his crime was demolished in the 1930s after a devastating fire devastated the building.
-Nowadays the Englewood post office is there - the setting for a dark chapter of American crime history remains a simple postal service.
+In 1896, Holmes was executed for the murder of Benjamin Pitezel.
+The rumors of his reign over the “Murder Castle” didn’t end with his execution, however.
+There was even speculation that he may have staged his execution.
+In 2017, his descendants requested DNA tests on his remains, which ultimately confirmed that the bones did indeed belong to him.
+The scene of his crime was demolished in the 1930s after a devastating fire ravaged the building.
+Today the Englewood Post Office stands there - the scene of a dark chapter in American criminal history remains dedicated to a simple postal service.